bswck/bswck/README.md

 ### `about`
 Mainly programming and teaching Python.
 Contact me [📧 bartoszpiotrslawecki@gmail.com](mailto://bartoszpiotrslawecki@gmail.com).

-My main areas of interest are probably metaprogramming & education.
+My main areas of interest are probably education & metaprogramming.

+#### `education`
+I'm a technical trainer for Python, Git and whatever else is on our way.

+Feel free to reach out, especially if:
+- you are a beginner willing to learn how to think like a programmer
+- you are a professional willing to get deep understanding of particular concepts in Python

 #### `metaprogramming`
 I'm making a library called [injection](https://github.com/bswck/injection):